Frank R. Gunter

 - Johns Hopkins University, M.A., Ph.D.

-He is a tenured Associate Professor and has received two major and multiple minor awards for excellence in teaching.
+Gunter is an Associate Professor and has received three major and multiple minor awards for excellence in teaching.
 His service course is Eco 1: Principles of Economics.
 With respect to upper-level courses, he alternates between teaching Economic Development, the Political-Economy of China, and, a relatively new course, the Political-Economy of Iraq.
 One of the organizers of the Lehigh in China program, he led four student groups to the People's Republic of China for five-week courses on the country's economy and business environment.

 Professor Gunter is the author of The Political Economy of Iraq: Restoring Balance in a Post-Conflict Society (Edward Elgar Publishing, 2013) which was selected by Choice magazine as one of the outstanding academic titles of the year.
 It is now in its third hardback printing with a paperback and Arabic translation expected late in 2014.
-Other research efforts include the economics of corruption, capital flight, microfinance, and economic development during conflict.
+Other research efforts include the economics of entrepreneurship, corruption, capital flight, microfinance, and economic development during conflict.
 His research perspective is pragmatic and most of his work combines quantitative and qualitative analysis.
 In addition to Iraq, he has published research on the People’s Republic of China, Colombia and Latvia.

 He was the Senior Civilian Economics Advisor for Multi-National Corps – Iraq at Camp Victory, Iraq (July 2008 – July 2009).
 He was responsible for briefing the Commanding Generals of Multi-National Corps/Force on Iraqi economic development issues including impact of corruption, oil prices, state owned enterprises, and budget decisions.
 Previously, he was assigned for as military Chief of Economics Section for Multi-National Force – Iraq (MNF-I) in Baghdad, Iraq with similar responsibilities (November 2005 – May 2006).
 He has also been a consultant for the United Nations Development Program, the U.S. Department of the Navy, the Inter-American Development Bank as well as government entities in China and Colombia.